Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Introduction

 Advancements in NLP technology have significantly propelled the development of legal technology, particularly in the field of legal judgment prediction (LJP).
 LJP aims to predict court rulings based on litigation case information and legal provisions.
 For judges, automated predictions can serve as a reference for their official rulings, ensuring consistency in judicial standards.
 For litigants and their lawyers, pre- or in-trial judgment predictions help assess the potential outcomes of litigation, enabling them to make informed decisions.
 Consequently, LJP holds great potential for enhancing judicial efficiency and transparency.

 Extensive research efforts have been devoted to achieving accurate LJP.
-However, most of the existing LJP research is limited to \textit{fact-based LJP} (e.g.,~\citep{luo2017learning, zhong2018legal, chen2019charge, yue2021neurjudge, feng2022legal, wu2022towards, gan2023exploiting}), where the input to the LJP system consists of (ground-truth) \textit{legal facts}, i.e., facts that are formally established through evidence and determined by the judge.
-However, the users of LJP, such as litigants and their lawyers, typically confirm their legal facts only at a very late stage of the litigation~\cite{medvedeva2023legal}.
+However, existing LJP research is mostly limited to \textit{fact-based LJP}~\citep{luo2017learning, zhong2018legal, chen2019charge, yue2021neurjudge, feng2022legal, wu2022towards, gan2023exploiting}, where the input to the LJP system consists of (ground-truth) \textit{legal facts}, i.e., facts that are formally established through evidence and determined by the judge.
+However, the users of LJP, such as litigants and lawyers, typically confirm their legal facts at a very late stage of the litigation~\cite{medvedeva2023legal}.
 Consequently, the application of LJP is largely confined, as the users often seek to predict judgments before litigation or in its early stages to develop and adjust litigation strategies or related plans.

 To address the limitations of prior LJP studies, this paper proposes a novel legal NLP task: \textit{legal fact prediction} (LFP), which aims to take the evidence submitted by litigants for trial as input and automatically determine relevant legal facts.
 Building on this foundation, we further introduce \textit{LFP-empowered LJP}, as illustrated in Figure~\ref{fig:overview}.
 In this approach, users first input available evidence into the LFP system to generate predicted legal facts, which are then used as the basis for the subsequent LJP task.
 This approach aligns more closely with real-world legal practice.